YeMao-Zi/ym-useRequest/README-en_US.md

 const { data, refresh, loading } = useRequest(somePromise, {
   defaultParams: pages.size,
-  refreshDeps: [() => pages.size], // 监听的依赖
+  refreshDeps: [() => pages.size], // Dependencies to monitor
-  // 可选，依赖变更后执行的参数,不传则在依赖变更后执行 refresh,
+  // Optional: Parameters to execute after dependency changes.
+If not provided, `refresh` is executed after dependency changes.
-  // 如果为函数会执行该函数并将返回值作为参数
+  // If it's a function, the function will be executed and its return value will be used as the parameter.
   refreshDepsParams: refreshDepsParams,
-  // 不想监听后立即请求,可以传递一个没有返回值的函数,该函数会被调用
+  // To avoid immediate requests after monitoring, pass a function with no return value.
   // refreshDepsParams: () => {},
 });
 const onClick = () => {